tanteckfang/tp/docs/UserGuide.md

 With this desktop application, you can easily
 * **add** their contacts into your own NUSCoursemates application
-* **find** students saved in NUSCoursemates for their names or the courses they are enrolled
+* **find** students saved in NUSCoursemates for their names or the courses they are enrolled in
 * **sort** these contacts
 * and do **much more**!